Kilimanjaro Frequently Asked Questions

 What are the local concerns and responsibilities?

-We take great pride in the long term relationships we have built with our local staff.
+We take great pride in the long-term relationships we have built with our local staff.
 They do a great job, we pay and tip them well, and they enjoy working for IMG.
-IMG supports the Recommended Guidelines for Proper Porter Treatment of the International Mountain Explorers Connection's Porter Partnership Program (www.mountainexplorers.org): We make sure that the IMG porters have adequate clothing, equipment, shelter, sleeping arrangements, food, cooking equipment and water.
+IMG supports the Recommended Guidelines for Proper Porter Treatment.
+We make sure that the IMG porters have adequate clothing, equipment, shelter, sleeping arrangements, food, cooking equipment and water.
 Sick or injured porters are properly cared for.
 All loads are weighed to ensure that porters are carrying loads that don't exceed their physical ability or legal limits.
-Porters are paid a fair wage for their work and are paid tip money directly from the tip pool at the end of the expedition (no middleman taking a cut).
-We encourage our team members to observe and participate in the staff tipping session at the end of the climb and suggest a contribution of $200 per member.
+Porters are paid a fair wage for their work and are paid tip money directly from the tip pool at the end of the climb (no middleman taking a cut).
+We encourage our team members to observe and participate in the staff tipping session at the end of the climb.

 How much should I plan for tips and gifts?